oderoi/delta/README.md

 - **Ctrl + D:** or type `"exit"`Exits the session.

 - **Arrow Keys:** move your coursor left, right, up and down on delta.

+## Uninstallation

+### Windows
+1. Delete the `.delta` folder in your user directory
+2. Remove Delta from your PATH environment variable

+### macOS/Linux
+1. Delete the `.delta` folder in your home directory
+2. Remove the Delta entry from your shell's configuration file (.bashrc, .zshrc, etc.)

+## System Requirements

+- **Operating System:**
+  - Windows 10/11
+  - macOS 10.15 or later
+  - Ubuntu 20.04 or later, or equivalent Linux distribution

+- **Hardware:**
+  - CPU: 2GHz dual-core processor or better
+  - RAM: 4GB minimum (8GB recommended)
+  - Storage: 10GB free space
+  - Internet: Required for initial setup and model downloads

+## Privacy and Security

+Delta runs completely locally on your machine.
+No data is sent to external servers except for:
+- Initial package downloads
+- Model downloads from Ollama
+- Optional telemetry (can be disabled)

+## License

+Delta is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.